goozbach/resume/resume-source.md

   American Fork, UT  84003
 phone: 1-(762)233-4009
 summary: |
-  Linux infrastructure specialist with twenty-two years of experience.
+  Linux infrastructure specialist with twenty-two years of experience in training, on-prem, or cloud computing platforms (AWS, GCP).
-  Using training, principal systems administration/architecture, and course development knowledge to architect and design robust and scalable Linux infrastructure.
+  Using my training background, systems administration/architecture know-how, and course development knowledge to architect robust and scalable digital infrastructure.
   Focusing on core business technology: custom Linux distribution creation, systems automation and DevOps methodologies, telecommunications, systems architecture, design and training.
-  Active participant in open source local interest groups, contributor to open source projects, and full-time geek.

 ...

 ## Experience

 ### [Nav][]
-#### Principal Software Engineer DevOps -- August 2017 - February 2017
+#### Principal Software Engineer DevOps -- August 2017 - February 2021
+As a principal software engineer with a focus on DevOps, I architected, deployed and maintained the infrastructure platform for a late-stage fintech startup.
-DevOps software engineer focused on architecting, deploying, and migrating a mid-sized traditional infrastructure into Kubernetes.
+Architected and oversaw migration of a mid-sized traditional Amazon AWS infrastructure into Kubernetes hosted on AWS.

 * Mitigated legacy architecture problems using automation(Ansible), security tools (HashiCorp Vault), and my systems operations background.